Reindex Aiven for OpenSearch® data on a newer version

 Adjust number_of_shards and number_of_replicas based on your requirements.

-2. Copy the mapping
+from the mapping response:

 "properties": {